egilber2/Statistical_Inference_GSS/GSS_Inference_proj.md

 Load data
 ---------

 The data was obtained by creating an 'extract' from the GSS website.
 Essentially, the site allows one to choose features a la carte from the &gt;5000 features available and then to download the combined feature set in a file type of your choosing.
-Alternatively, the entire data set can be downloade in one shot.
+Alternatively, the entire data set can be downloaded in one shot.

 ``` r
 # load data